AndrewCopeland/spacetraders-proxy/README.md

 }
 ```

 Now wherever you implemented your client in your application, change the url from `https://api.spacetraders.io"` to `http://localhost:8081`.
-If your application is also containerized= your may need to wire the networks together in your docker-compose and reference the service name instead of localhost.
+If your application is also containerized you may need to wire the networks together in your docker-compose and reference the service name instead of localhost.